JingJiang0224/DEX-Liquidity-Quality-Analysis/README.md

 Several limitations should be considered:

-Price deviation depends on the quality of the reference price source.

-EOA classification approximates organic activity but cannot perfectly separate human users from automated wallets.

-The analysis focuses on 7-day metrics, which may not capture longer-term market dynamics.
+- The analysis focuses on 7-day metrics, which may not capture longer-term market dynamics.

-The framework can be extended to other AMMs such as Uniswap V3 or applied over longer time horizons.

-Future work could incorporate additional metrics such as fee generation, LP returns, or cross-DEX price efficiency.
+- EOA share is an approximation of organic activity and may not fully separate human users from automated wallets.
+- Price impact is estimated using simulated trade sizes, which provide an approximate measure.
+- Metric weights are defined base on analytical assumptions and may influence final rankings.

+### **Future Work**

-This approach provides a data-driven foundation for evaluating market quality in decentralized exchanges.
+- This approach provides a data-driven foundation for evaluating market quality in DEX, and can be extended to other AMM protocals and incorporate additional metrics.
+- Extend analysis to longer time horizons to capture long-term market dynamics.
+- Refine identification od organic vs autonated trading activity.
+- Explore alternative weighting schemes and more robust ranking methods.